GuySie/ha-meural/README.md

 ## Installation
 ### HACS Install
 Go to HACS (Community).
-Select *Integrations* and click the + to add a new integration repository.
+Select *Integrations* and click *+ Explore & Download Repositories* in the bottom right to add a new integration repository.
 Search for `HA-meural` to find this repository, select it and install.

 Restart Home Assistant after installation.